Lynn and Inner Dowsing Wind Farms: Planning and construction

-Onshore civil engineering work began late 2006 - a substation was constructed near Skegness., onshore construction including cable laying was complete by 2007.
+Onshore civil engineering work began in late 2006 - a substation was constructed near Skegness., onshore construction including cable laying, was complete by 2007.
 Installation of the offshore foundations was undertaken using the vessel MV Resolution - foundations were installed by 2007, and cables and turbines were installed by 2008, with the last turbine installed July 2008.
 Commissioning work was complete in March 2009.

 Finance and ownership

 The project cost was an estimated €349 million.

 In 2009 TCW acquired a 50% stake in the farm (and the 26MW onshore Glens of Foudland wind farm) from Centrica for £84 million ($137.5 million).

 In early 2016 Centrica and EIG Global Energy Partners agreed to sell the wind farm to a consortium (Green Investment Bank 51% and BlackRock 49%).
 The sale including the 26MW onshore Glens of Foudland wind farm was valued at c. £423 million.

 Operations and maintenance

-During 2010 Siemens changed bearing on the Burbo Bank wind farm due to corrosion problems, and examined bearings at Lynn and Inner Dowsing; subsequently the company decided to replace bearings on all 53 machines in 2011.
+During 2010 Siemens changed bearing on the Burbo Bank wind farm due to corrosion problems, and examined bearings at Lynn and Inner Dowsing; subsequently the company decided to replace blade bearings on all 53 machines in 2011.

 In 2012 Centrica established a maintenance base for the wind farm at No.3 Fish Dock at the Port of Grimsby.

 In the first four years of full operation (2009–12) the farm had a capacity factor of between 31 and 36%.
 Levelised costs have been estimated at £102/MWh for Lynn and £97 for Inner Dowsing.
 In c.2012-3 an additional 20MW of turbines were built within the wind farm, as part of the Lincs Wind Farm development - they were connected to the Lincs' export grid.

 In 2014 Cofely Fabricom GDF Suez was awarded the contract to carry out grouting repairs and structural modifications on the turbine foundations.

 By 2014 some of the initial 'under warranty' service plans were coming to an end.
 In early 2015 ABB was awarded a maintenance contract for the electrical generators and other electrical equipment on the wind farm.
 Cofely Fabricom GDF Suez was awarded a general repair contract for the farm including major repairs in March 2015.